kuleuven/iRODS-User-Training/08_mango_portal.md

 ### Moving, copying and renaming data

 These actions are planned to be added in a later version.
+At the moment, you can work around this by (removing and) reuploading data objects with the correct name/destination.

 ### Deleting data